Marty Morrissey: Presenting style

 Morrissey has gained some notoriety for his colloquial turns of phrase while commentating on sports events, such as "the far over side of the pitch" and "leaving the ball into the square".

 While in Beijing for the 2008 Summer Olympics, he came across supermodel Cindy Crawford and, in his own words, "took off with speed in pursuit of one of the most beautiful women in the world.
 I shouted as you do in these situations, 'Marty Morrissey RTÉ Sport Ireland'.
 (You just got to mention the Irish angle every time over here) 'What do you think of the Olympics?'
 She smiled but before the poor girl could answer she was whisked away by an army of bodyguards."
 He recounted his brief interview with Crawford on an RTÉ blog.

 While in London for the 2012 Summer Olympics, his colourful commentary on the women's beach volleyball drew attention of journalist Pat Stacey as he "gurgled and burbled away over close-up shots of shapely bums in tiny bikini bottoms".

 Morrissey was named as the Clare Person of The Year in 2014.

 Personal life

 Morrissey's father died in December 2004.
-Morrissey mentioned his closeness to his mother, Peggy (nee Twomey), in public.
+Morrissey mentioned his closeness to his mother, Peggy (née Twomey), in public.
 He is an only child.
-Peggy Morrissey died in a road traffic accident at Annagh near Milltown Malbay, in December 2021.
+Peggy Morrissey died in a road traffic collision at Annagh near Milltown Malbay, in December 2021.

 Morrissey has been in a relationship with his girlfriend since 1995.